Wellness and Spay/Neuter Clinic - Lab Technician

 How much time must I commit as a Lab Tech?

-Our Wellness Clinic is open Wednesday, Thursday, and every other Friday from 9:00am to 4:00pm, with an hour break for lunch at 12:30pm.
-Lab Techs will be provided with on-the-job training of how our clinic operates by the Vet Techs, though prior familiarity and experience with veterinary clinics is a must.
-While training, volunteers should plan on being preset for the whole day.
-Once training is compete, volunteers may work morning or afternoon shifts as they are available.
-Volunteers are expected to arrive 15 minutes early for staff meetings and stay until the last client is served.
+Before volunteering, volunteers will attend a clinic orientation, then will be provided with on-the-job training with an experienced volunteer until they are able to perform the required tasks on their own.
+While training, volunteers should plan on being present for the whole day.
+Once training is complete, Lab Techs are expected to volunteer at least four days a month.
+Volunteers may work morning or afternoon shifts as they are available.
+Volunteers are expected to arrive 15 minutes early for staff meetings and stay until their last client is served.

 What are the responsibilities of the Lab Tech?

 - Runs blood and specimen tests, fecal flotation, parasitologies, and cytologies

 - Identifies common ova, microbes, yeast, and other bacteria in samples